 Hello?
 Companies pay taxes on profits, not losses.
-However, many people hold big business in disgrace because every misstep is immediately front-page news on TV or Internet.
+However, many people hold big business in disgrace because every misstep is immediately front-page news on TV or the Internet.

 Is there anyone alive who doesn't know about Boeing's problems with the 737 Max or Facebook's pending multi-billion-dollar fine for violating customers' privacy rights?
 Here's a news flash.
 Businesses are run by fallible human beings.
 (As are governments and nonprofits.)

-Sometimes they make mistakes, breach contracts, use poor judgment, harm individuals or damage the environment.
+Sometimes they make mistakes, breach contracts, use poor judgment, harm individuals, or damage the environment.
 When they do, the transgressors should be punished.

 But that doesn't make capitalism wrong any more than democracy is wrong when a congressman is found to have stacks of $100 bills in his refrigerator.
 Big business vastly improves our quality of life and standard of living.